airjoshb/go-to-step-one/site/content/post/finding-the-rise-of-skywalker/index.md

 title: Finding The Rise of Skywalker
 date: 2019-04-19T18:01:24.000Z
 description: >-
-  I'm taking on the challenge to watch the films that inspired the Star Wars universe before the release of *Episode IX, The Rise of Skywalker*.
+  I'm taking on the challenge to watch the films that inspired the Star Wars universe before the release of Episode IX - The Rise of Skywalker.
 image: episode-ix.png
 categories: 'cinema'
 tags: 'star wars'
+toc: true
+resources:
+    - src: "episode-one.md"
+    - src: "episode-two.md"
+    - src: "episode-three.md"

 ---
 Always game for a dive into cinematic threads (also, Star Wars), I couldn't help but offer my two cents when I came across this tweet from Logan,